 At the far right of the Middle Court is Borom Phiman Mansion, which was also constructed during the reign of King Rama V in neo-renaissance style to become the residence of the crown prince.
 This most modern architecture within the Grand Palace compound later became the occasional residence of three succeeding kings.
 The mansion is not open to public and currently served as the official accommodation for visiting heads of state.
 Borom Phiman Mansion is part of Sivalai Garden complex, where the office of the Royal Household Bureau is.
 The garden was a recreation area for the royal women and children and is now used for receptions.

 Sat between Sivalai Garden and Chakri Mahaprasat Throne Hall is Maha Monthien Prasat complex, home to the Audience Hall of Amarin Winitchai where royal ceremonies usually take place.
 While on the far left is Dusit Mahaprasat Thone Hall, which is an ideal archetype of traditional Thai architecture.

 Dress code: Visitors are required to dress appropriately.
 These following clothes are strictly not allowed as outer garments for both ladies and gentlemen:

-1. Shorts, mini-skirts, short skirts, tight fitting trousers, as well as tights can not be worn as outer garments.
+1. Shorts, mini-skirts, short skirts, tight fitting trousers, and tights

-6. Sweat shirts and sweat pants, wind-cheaters, pajamas and fisherman trousers can not be worn.
+6. Sweatshirts and sweatpants, wind-cheaters, pajamas and fisherman trousers